priikone/aces-looks/README.md

 ## Usage

-The LMTs are to be applied in ACES2065-1 AP0 linear.
+The CLF LMTs are to be applied in ACES2065-1 AP0 linear.

 *NOTE: The LUT versions of the LMTs must be applied in ACEScct AP1 space.*